-There are actually a lot of misunderstandings about ‘Euro’ vs. ‘American’ Danes, and we’re going to clear that up today!
-Read on to learn about what Euro means in Great Danes.
+There are actually a lot of misunderstandings about ‘Euro’ vs. ‘American’ Danes, and we’re going to clear that up.
+Fair warning, we like science and the written standard.

 What Does Euro Mean in Great Danes?